ppryanichek/100-days-of-code/log.md

 This topic is hard for me, I think it will take enough time...
 I'll continue tomorrow.

+### Day 36: November 19, Tuesday

+**Today`s Progress**:
+* I tried to solve a problem on codewars using Stream API (I didn't understand if it is possible to iterate two variables at once).
+* -> Learned about lambda expressions and default methods.
+> It's still a tough one for me though.
+I think I'll skip the Stream topic for now.
+I will come back to it from time to time.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)